bloominstituteoftechnology/Precourse/Lesson9-JS-VI/README.md

 ## More Array Methods

 We already know about and use array methods, `.push`, `.pop`, `.shift`, `.unshift`, and `.length`.
-But there are a lot more methods available to us natively on an array.
-The methods we are going to talk about here are called higher order methods, because they take callbacks as arguments.
+However, there are a lot more methods available to us natively on an array.
+The methods we are going to talk about here are called higher order methods because they take callbacks as arguments.

 ### .forEach

-`.forEach` is a built in for loop on every array. `.forEach` takes a callback as its only argument, and iterates over every item in the array and calls the callback on it.
-The callback can take two arguments, the first is the item itself, the second is the index of the item, this argument is optional.
+`.forEach` is a built-in for loop on every array. `.forEach` takes a callback as its only argument and iterates over every item in the array, calling the callback on it.
+The callback can take two arguments, the first being the item itself, and the second being the index of the item; this argument is optional:

 ```javascript
     const cars = ['Ford', 'Chevrolet', 'Toyota', 'Tesla'];